-- Applicants making multiple admissions applications and who wish to be considered for a Scholarship in more than one discipline must submit a separate Scholarship application to each discipline.
+- Applicants making multiple admissions applications and who wish to be considered for a award in more than one discipline must submit a separate application to each discipline.

 - All electronic documents must be submitted using a standard naming convention as outlined at the end of this document.